syan-tibco/tp-helm-charts/dp-cluster-workshop/aks/README.md

 Before we deploy ingress or observability tools on an empty AKS cluster; we need to install some basic tools.
 * [cert-manager](https://cert-manager.io/docs/installation/helm/)
 * [external-dns](https://github.com/kubernetes-sigs/external-dns/tree/master/charts/external-dns)

+> [!NOTE]
+> In the chart installation commands starting in this section & continued in next sections, you will see labels added
+> in the helm upgrade command i.e. --labels layer=number.
+Adding labels is supported in helm version v3.13.
+Label
+> numbers are added to identify the dependency of chart installations, so that uninstallation can be done in reverse
+> sequence (starting with charts not labelled first).

 <details>